 The most common bacteria used in SBOs are Bacillus species.
 Bacillus strains have been shown to support both human and animal microbiomes.
 And Bacillus species can produce norepinephrine and dopamine to support healthy brain function.

-Top Reasons To Feed Your Dog Soil-Based Probiotics
+Top Reasons To Feed Your Dog Soil-Based Organisms

 So let’s jump into the top reasons why your dog needs soil-based probiotics in her diet.